Union Pacific Railroad’s Commitment to Safety

 Our Initiatives

-Union Pacific has several measures in place in order to ensure that our operations are performed safely.
-We understand that uncertainty does not justify inaction, thus we aim to prevent incidents.
-Through these initiatives and employee training, we are able to provide the most reliable rail service to our customers while keeping our employees and communities safe.
+Union Pacific has measures in place to keep safety at the forefront as our operations are performed.
+Through the following initiatives and employee training, we strive to prevent incidents and provide the most reliable rail service to our customers while keeping our employees and communities safe.
 We work diligently to promote safety awareness among our employees through effective training programs, communication, and community engagement.
 Below you will find explanations of some of our most robust safety initiatives.

-Union Pacific and our employees share an absolute commitment to safety.
-Our Total Safety Culture (TSC) is a voluntary, employee-owned process focused on Peer-to-Peer training, observations and feedback.
-TSC directly empowers our union employees to address risk behaviors.
-The values of the program are shared and supported by Union Pacific’s senior management.
-TSC is active in both regions of our company’s service area.
+Union Pacific employees share an absolute commitment to safety.
+Our Peer-Based Safety programs are voluntary, employee-owned process focused on Peer-to-Peer training, observations and feedback.
+Peer-Based Safety Programs directly empower our front-line employees to address risky behaviors.
+The values of the program are shared and supported by Union Pacific's senior management.
+Peer-Based Safety Programs are active in both regions of our company's service area.

 Rail Safety Maintenance

-Maintaining quality rail infrastructure is paramount to our ability to operate safely.
-We have active derailments prevent programs order to provide a secure path for our employees.
-Union Pacific is committed to regularly inspecting railroad tracks and locomotives using state-of-the-art equipment.
+Maintaining quality rail infrastructure is foundational to our ability to safely operate.
+We have active derailment prevention programs in order to provide safe transit for rail equipment and employees.
+Union Pacific is committed to regularly inspecting railroad tracks and locomotives using state-of-the-art technology.
 Our systems evaluate track structure wear to prevent derailments and maintain track health.
-We are committed to continue monitoring and revising train make-up and handling rules in order to ensure safe working conditions.
+We are committed to continually monitoring and revising train make-up and handling rules to enhance safety conditions for train operations.

 Hazardous Materials

 Union Pacific is obligated by federal law to transport hazardous materials.
-All federal and state laws and regulations regarding the transportation of such materials are stringently followed.
+Safely transporting hazardous materials is a priority for all employees.
+Our train crews are trained to handle hazardous materials safely and carry proper instructions when transporting such materials.
+We collaborate with contractors, customers and government regulators to inspect, report and address issues identified during inspections.
+If recurring issues are identified with a shipper, our hazmat team provides on-site training to assist the shipper in following best practices.
 We focus on incident prevention, preparedness, response and recovery.
 We have a Hazardous Material Management group which consists of highly trained experts in hazardous material transportation safety.
 The group works with customers to ensure that tank cars are properly secured and operating safely.

 While our primary goal is to prevent incidents by conducting regular inspections, Union Pacific’s Hazardous Material Management group prepares for such an event through working with first responders and other stakeholders throughout the communities we operate.
 If an incident were to occur, the Management group is dedicated to responding quickly and safely to mitigate any potential hazards.